tonym128/ESP32_Arduboy/README.md

 # ESPboy (ESP8266 gadget) port of the Arduboy2 library
-This port of Arduboy2 is intendet to run on[ ESPboy project](https://hackaday.io/project/164830-espboy-games-iot-stem-for-education-fun " ESPboy project") and thorougly simplified.
+This port of **"Arduboy2" library** and **"Arduboy PlayTones" library** from [Arduboy project ](https://arduboy.com/ "Arduboy project ") are intendet to run on[ ESPboy project](https://hackaday.io/project/164830-espboy-games-iot-stem-for-education-fun " ESPboy project") and thorougly simplified.

-It supports ESPboy buttons, LED, sound (thanks to ported Arduboy PlayTones lib) and TFT display.
+It supports ESPboy buttons, LED, sound (thanks to ported **"Arduboy PlayTones" library**) and TFT display.

-This ported Arduboy2 library compiles for the ESP8266, existing Arduboy2-compatible games and apps.
-Some of them can use it as a drop-in replacement for the original Arduboy2 library, other games will run after the slight modifications.
+This port compiles for the ESP8266, existing Arduboy2-compatible games and apps.
+Some of them can use it as a drop-in replacement for the original **"Arduboy2" library**, other games will run after the slight modifications.

-# Usage
+# Migrating the game from Arduboy to ESPboy
-1. replace the Arduboy2 library and Arduboy tones library in your Arduino Studio libraries folder with this versions.
+1. replace the **"Arduboy2" library** and **"Arduboy tones" library** in your Arduino Studio libraries folder with this versions.
-2. Do ingame modifications like
+2. do ingame modifications according to following notes:
-- change "#include arduboy.h" to "#include arduboy2.h"
+- change **"#include arduboy.h"** to **"#include arduboy2.h"**
 - some games use a function pointer arrary to pass control to different part of the codes as the game state changes.
 In ATMEGA32U4 the memory address are 2 bytes (single word) long, in ESP8266, the memory addresses are 4 bytyes (doube word) long, So you need to change all "pgm_read_word" to "pgm_read_dword"
 - if EEPROM is used by the game to keep configs/high scores, -- add EEPROM.begin(100) at setup() // 100 is just a rough max no. need to check the size -- add EEPROM.commit() after the last EEPROM.put(), EEPORM.write() and EEPROM.update() of each blocks of code.
-- remove any reference to the "ATMlib", "ArduboyPlaytune" that require timers to play back ground musics.
+- remove any reference to the **"ATMlib"**, **"ArduboyPlaytune"** that require timers to play back ground musics.
 That libraries has not yet been ported
 - games that directly control the SPI or I2C bus to write to OLED display need much more work to port instead of the simple steps above.